For Counselors and Teachers

 College Preparatory Math, Academic Reading/Writing and Advisement

-CUNY Start, a program teaching academic skills preparation for individuals planning to attend CUNY colleges, is now enrolling students for Spring 2014.
+CUNY Start, a program teaching academic skills preparation for individuals planning to attend CUNY colleges, is recruiting students for Fall 2014.
 CUNY Start offers intensive instruction and college advisement in reading, writing and math on either a full-time or part-time basis.
 Individuals who complete the program are significantly better prepared for college-level coursework, and in many cases are able to bypass required remedial coursework.

 Students in the program enroll after applying to enter CUNY, but prior to registering for courses on a campus.
 The full-time program, which is offered at all six community colleges, College of Staten Island, and Medgar Evers College, is 25 hours per week for 15-18 weeks during the day.
 The program covers academic reading/writing and pre-college math.

 The part-time program, which is 12 hours per week for 15-18 weeks, is offered at Hostos Community College, Borough of Manhattan Community College, Bronx Community College, College of Staten Island, Kingsborough Community College and LaGuardia Community College during the afternoon or evening.
 You can enroll in the part-time program to study either reading/writing or math.